wllacer/dana-cube/docs/tree_api.md

 The rest is task tailored for danacube, but the __as*__ methods can be used as a frame for less specific work

 ## Attributes

-### colTreeIndex

-A complex structure (dict) designed to hold support information refering to the oposing guide in a view (if we are in the row guide refers to the col guide).
-Main objective was to to reduce navigations at the trees.
-Is created at core.vista.toNewTree*

-Currently it holds
-*   __dict__ .
-    A dictionary of fullkeys of the items (delimiter separated string) -QStandardItems can not be hashed- and for each entry a dictionary of
-    * __idx__   ordinal in the traverse of the tree
-    * __objid__ reference to the base item
-*   __idx__ Refering to the oposing guide in a view.
-    A list of dictionaries, each referencing an entry in the tree with
-    * __objid__ reference to the base item
-    * __key__   item's full key
-*   __leaf__ list of  ordinal of leaf elements in the tree

-__DEPRECATION WARNING__

-Was designed to reduce accesses, but seems to have been overengineering, with no notable performance gain. and will be probably scrapped

-__USAGE__

-Current uses are
-* dict is not used ¿?
-* leaf in (len|set)Payload
-* idx  in
-    * (len|get)Payload
-    * danacube.processChartItem cabeceras
-    * danacube.drawGraph etiquetas ,titulo

 ### datos
 A TreeFormat object.
 Holds the formating info for the tree.
 THe name is merely historical